eugenehp/zitadel-next-app-js/README.md

 ```

 ![Add the  name of your next.js app](https://i.imgur.com/dCwBGam.png)
-It will ask you to enter the name of the project, in this case I’ve added `zitadel-next-app-js`.
+It will ask you to enter the name of the project, in this case, I’ve added `zitadel-next-app-js`.

 Once it’s installed you should be able to see: